Conscious sedation for surgical proceduresAnesthesia - conscious sedation

 - Avoid driving, operating machinery, drinking alcohol, and making legal decisions for at least 24 hours.

-- Check with your doctor before taking any medicines or herbal supplements.
+- Check with your provider before taking any medicines or herbal supplements.

-- If you had surgery, follow your doctor's instructions for recovery and wound care.
+- If you had surgery, follow your provider's instructions for recovery and wound care.

 Conscious sedation is generally safe, and is an option for procedures or diagnostic tests.